Blendify/blender-manual/blender_docs/manual/physics/cloth/settings/collisions.rst

 -----------------------------

 The cache contains the shape of the mesh at each frame.
-You can edit the cached simulation, after you've baked the simulation and pressed the *Bake Editing* button.
+You can edit the cached simulation, after you have baked the simulation and pressed the *Bake Editing* button.
 Just go to the frame you want to fix and :kbd:`Tab` into *Edit Mode*.
 There you can move your vertices using all of Blender's mesh shaping tools.
 When you exit, the shape of the mesh will be recorded for that frame of the animation.